NuocGPT/nuocgpt-api/README.md

 ```console
 (venv)$ pip install -r requirements.txt
 ```
-3. You also need to start your mongodb instance either locally or on Docker as well as create a `.env` file.
+3. You also need to start your Mongodb instance either locally or on Docker as well as create a `.env` file.
 See the `.env.sample` for configurations.

     Example for running locally MongoDB at port 27017:
     ```console